-Another group of steroid hormones-estrogens (ES), are also considered to be exceptionally important for regulation of the CVS homeostasis.
+Another group of steroid hormones - estrogens (ES) is also considered to be exceptionally important for regulation of the CVS homeostasis.
 The action of these hormones is sexually determined.
-Namely, it has been evidenced that the frequency of the CVS diseases is considerably higher in male in comparison of the female population of the same age before the menopause (30-45 years, Barrett-Connor 2003).
-Clinical data indicated that ES ameliorate processes leading to development of hypertension, as well as the onset of myocardial ischemia and tachycardia (Barrett-
+Namely, it has been evidenced that the frequency of the CVS diseases is considerably higher in the male compared to the female population of the same age before the menopause (30-45 years) (Barrett-Connor 2003).
+Clinical data indicate that ES ameliorate processes leading to development of hypertension, as well as the onset of myocardial ischemia and tachycardia (Barrett-Connor 2003).
+At the molecular level, the ES effects are explained by the expression of genes regulating the metabolism of coagulation factors.
+The studies carried out on the experimental animals described a sexual dimorphism in the presence of estrogen receptor (ER) in the different heart structures (Kanazir et al. 1982).
+Other studies showed that one of the possible mechanisms through which ES protect coronary arteries is by opening of the voltage-activated

-Connor 2003).
-At the molecular level the ES effects are explained by the expression of genes regulating metabolism of the coagulation factors.
-The studies carried out on the experimental animals evidenced sexual dimorphism in the presence of estrogen receptor (ER) in the different heart structures (Kanazir et al. 1982).
-Other studies evidenced that one of the possible mechanisms through which ES protect coronary arteries is by opening of the voltage-activated K+ canals and increasing of K+ efflux.
-In addition to that, ES were shown to regulate expression of vascular adhesion molecule-1 gene of endothelial cells of the CVS in the sex-dependent manner (Marui et al. 1993).
-Interestingly, some natural androgens (AN) were also shown to be capable of preventing the onset of atherosclerosis (Pinthius et al. 2006).
+K+ channels and increasing of K+ efflux.
+In addition, ES were shown to regulate expression of vascular adhesion molecule-1 gene of endothelial cells of the CVS in the sex-dependent manner (Marui et al. 1993).
+Interestingly, some natural androgens (AN) were also shown to be capable of preventing the onset of atherosclerosis (Baker et al. 1978, Pinthus et al. 2006).

-At the intracellular level the steroids, GCs, MCs, ES, and AN, achieve their action through binding to the respective steroid receptor (SRs): glucocorticoid receptor (GR), mineralocorticoid receptor (MR) and/or estradiol/androgen receptors (ER/AR).
-The SRs are ligand regulated transcription factor occurring in heterocomplex with heat shock proteins.
-Upon steroid binding they dissociate from the complex and regulate gene expression in various tissues including the CVS.
-Some of SRs functions are controlled through phosphorylation by the stress activated kinases MAPKs, cyclin dependent kinases (CDKs) and sumoylation (Krstić M et al. 1997).
-Such modifications lead to sequential recruiting of the different components of the transcription machinery to the promoter regions of the genes under steroid regulation.
+At the intracellular level, the steroids, GCs, MCs, ES, and AN exert their action through binding to the respective steroid receptor (SRs): glucocorticoid receptor (GR), mineralocorticoid receptor (MR) and/or estradiol/androgen receptors (ER/AR).
+The SRs are ligand-regulated transcription factors occurring in a heterocomplex with heat shock proteins.
+Upon steroid binding, they dissociate from the complex and regulate gene expression in various tissues including the CVS.
+Some functions of SRs are controlled through phosphorylation by the stress-activated kinases MAPKs, cyclin-dependent kinases (CDKs) and sumoylation (Krstić et al. 1997).
+Such modifications lead to sequential recruiting of different components of the transcription machinery to the promoter regions of the genes under steroid regulation.
 Thus, it is known that GR primarily regulates genes of the intermediate metabolism of glucose thus maintaining the energy homeostasis of the CVS.
-The MR regulates expression of the membrane transporters for Ca++, K+ and Na+ ions regulating blood pressure, while the ER are involved in the regulation of oxidoreductive equilibrium of the CVS.
+MRs regulate expression of the membrane transporters for Ca2+, K+ and Na+ ions regulating blood pressure, while ERs are involved in the regulation of oxidoreductive equilibrium of the CVS.